Cutting Through The Corporate Clutter

 A veterinary clinic can sell all or part of its business to a corporation.
 Following the transfer of ownership, a clinic might adopt the corporate brand, but many continue to operate under their original name, which can make it difficult for clients to detect the change.

 This trend of corporatisation also extends to pet stores.
-Major chains like Pet Stock and Pet Barn are owned by international corporations and a major supermarket chain.
+International corporations and a major supermarket chain own major chains like Pet Stock and Pet Barn.

 Why Are We Proud To Be Independent?